ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 1. Data Science, specifically time series analysis

 # Clean Up
 A [GCP trial account](https://cloud.google.com/free/docs/free-cloud-features#free-trial) was used to work on this project with 90 day access.
-The final step was to transfer the final `fact_earthquake` BiqQuery table to my personal account for safe keeping.
+The final step was to transfer the final `fact_earthquakes` BiqQuery table to my personal account for safe keeping.
 The [BigQuery Copy Command](https://cloud.google.com/bigquery/docs/managing-tables#copying_a_single_source_table) was utilized.

 ```